majouve/FLAME/README.md

 INPUT: This program takes as inputs dataframes of the CFs, coin groups (CGs), and a key that describes which coin denominations correspond to specific metals.
 These three data sets can be found in this repository.
 A user can also input a spread sheet of coin finds that are not duplicates, and the program will disregard them.

-OUTPUT : The program will output a spread sheet of the cfIDs of possible duplicates (CF A and CF B) for someone to manually check.
+OUTPUT : The program will output a spread sheet of the cfID pairs that are possible duplicates (CF A and CF B) for someone to manually check.
 There will be a blank YES/NO column for someone to input whether the pair are duplicates are not.
 In the column "match score," each possible duplicate pair will be assigned a number that quantifies the degree to which the two matches.
 The spread sheet will be sorted by the match score so that highest matches scores are at the top.

 ## Detailed Description